 Remember to look in your closet, garage, attic, under your bed, and in boxes and drawers for items that need to be included in your inventory.

-Just like having reliable homeowners insurance coverage, a detailed inventory list of your possessions will give you peace of mind!
+Just like having reliable homeowners insurance coverage, finalizing a detailed inventory list of your possessions (besides making you overjoyed to simply be done) will give you peace of mind against unforeseen risks going forward.

 More about homeowners insurance